Jannie Armstrong, Virginia Bird, Claudette Coles, Annette de Jesus,

 17) has expanded eastward and now includes portions of the East Tremont

 and Crotona neighborhoods.
 Ms. Otero also reported on the services that

 Council Member Arroyo’s office provides to her constituents.
 The

 City Council Majority Leader Joel Rivera

-Majority Leader Rivera was represented by his Chief-of-Staff, Albert Alvarez,
+Majority Leader Rivera was represented by his Chief of Staff, Mr. Albert

 VI.
 DISTRICT MANAGER’S REPORT: Ms. Ivine Galarza